 However, before you make the decision to store your supplies underground, touch base with your neighbours and see if they have somewhere outdoors that they’d be willing to share.
 Heck, maybe you could even pool resources and have a stronger kit together than either party could have on their own.

 RVs are the best emergency kits you can have, but there are other great places to store supplies as well.
 In vehicles, hall closets, on exit routes, or outdoors all work well.
 If you’re in a pinch, ask a neighbour if they have some spare storage space, or use a basement or crawl space.
+Want to learn more about building emergency kits?
+We’ve written more about that here.

 Thank you for reading – share with us in the comments where you keep your kit!
 (Mine is behind a bar by my front door.)